 Residence Inn by Marriott Downtown/River Place: This hotel is a favorite of families.
 It features full kitchens, a clean indoor pool, laundry facilities, and a great (and free) breakfast!

-The Governor Hotel: If your family loves historic hotels, then check out the Governor.
-Kids 12 and under stay free with adults in this beautiful old hotel.
+The Sentinel: If your family loves historic hotels, then check out the Sentinel.
 There’s no beating the location of this hotel; it’s just steps from everything downtown has to offer, as well as the MAX line for going further afield.

-Astoria: Astoria is home to both a number of state parks, lighthouses, shipwrecks, lots of wildlife, and the Lewis and Clark Interpretive Center.
+Astoria houses state parks, lighthouses, shipwrecks, lots of wildlife, and the Lewis and Clark Interpretive Center.
 It’s also home to the Oregon Film Museum and the Goonies House!
 Spend the weekend in Astoria and enjoy both the great outdoors and movie history.
 We have an entire article dedicated to things to do in Astoria.